I Hate Everything About You: Critical reception

+Chart performance

+"I Hate Everything About You" peaked at number one on the Canadian rock chart published by Radio & Records.
+The song also peaked at number 55 on the US Billboard Hot 100, number four on the Billboard Mainstream Rock Tracks chart, and number two on the Billboard Modern Rock Tracks chart.
+It was the ninth-best-performing song of the decade on the Modern Rock Tracks chart.
+Despite not being one of their number-one hits on either of the two charts, it is the band's longest-running song on both the Modern Rock Tracks chart, at 45 weeks, and the Mainstream Rock Tracks chart, at 46 weeks.

 Music video

 The music video for "I Hate Everything About You" premiered on June 18, 2003, via MTV.
 The video was photographed by cinematographer Steve Gainer and directed by Scott Winig.
 The video starts zoomed in towards several things, such as a TV producing static, a picture frame, and an ash tray, and then transitions towards Adam Gontier who starts singing.
 The video shows three teenagers going through a disastrous moment in their lives.
 One shows a young boy who finds his girlfriend cheating on him in the alleyway, kissing another guy.
 He is spying on them in his car.
 The second teenager is a young guy, who just broke up with her boyfriend, and the last is a boy who is being abused by his alcoholic father.
 Towards the end they are all seen smashing items into a hill.
 The young boy spying on his cheating girlfriend whips a portrait of a picture of them, smashing it to pieces.
 The second teenager is seen smashing her notebook of love notes and miscellaneous love items with her ex-boyfriend into the hill.
 The last boy, who is suffering child abuse, throws his drunken father's alcohol into the hill.

-This is the only Three Days Grace music video to not have Barry Stock, as he did not join the band yet.
+It is the only music video performing as a trio, as Barry Stock joined the group shortly after.